Wasserstein Flow Matching: Generative modeling over families of distributions: Choice of source measure

 In both WFM and BW-FM, learning flows requires a source measure which is straightforward to sample from.
 For a source distribution on the space of $\{(m,\Sigma) : m \in \R^d, \Sigma \in \mathbb{S}^d_{++}\}$, we simply sample means and covariance matrices using independent Gaussian and Wishart distributions, respectively.
 By default, the parameters for the Gaussian component of the source matches the average and standard deviation of the means in the target, while the scale parameter in the Wishart is the barycenter of the data covariance.

-To achieve high-quality generation of point-clouds, it is essential that the initial (source) distribution be diverse, rather than collapsed and degenerate.
-Indeed, while it is alluring to produce noisy point-clouds by sampling points from a single base distribution, i.e. $X = \{x_i\}_{i=1}^n, \, x_i \sim \mathcal{N}(0, I_d)$, as $n$ grows, the Wasserstein distance between instances goes to $0$.
+To achieve high-quality generation of general distributions, it is essential that the initial (source) measure be diverse, rather than collapsed and degenerate.
+Indeed, while it is alluring to produce noise point-clouds by sampling particles from a single base distribution, i.e. $X = \{x_i\}_{i=1}^n, \, x_i \sim \mathcal{N}(0, I_d)$, as $n$ grows, the Wasserstein distance between empirical distributions goes to $0$.
 To alleviate this, we draw point-clouds from multivariate Gaussians with a stochastic covariance:

 where $\mu_L$ \& $\sigma_L$ are the average and standard deviation of the Cholesky factors from the empirical covariances of the target measure point-clouds.
 This ensures a wider source measure, producing a diverse range of noise point-clouds.